 Securing email attachments

 Extend security measures to email attachments containing PHI.
-Encrypt files or use password protection to ensure only authorized recipients can access the sensitive information.
+Encrypt files or use password protection to ensure that only authorized recipients can access the sensitive information.

 Secure storage of email messages